libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 ## Refactorings to be discussed:

 * Rename Information to Product (fits its name better)
+* Should we rename Transaction to Purchase?
+At least matches better Google Play store.
+* Rename com.badlogic.gdx.pay.Transaction.getIdentifier() to com.badlogic.gdx.pay.Transaction.getProductId();
 * Rename gdx-pay submodule to gdx-pay-api
 * create a -client and -server submodule
 * gdx-pay-client: move classes in this project to com.badlogic.gdx.pay.cient
 * introduce gdx-pay-client-testdata module, put here in all ObjectMother

-# Known issues and limitations:
+# Known issues and limitations

-* No support for continuations: we do not yet support INAPP_CONTINUATION_TOKEN
+* No support for more than 700 purchases per user per app: we do not yet support INAPP_CONTINUATION_TOKEN
+* No support for consumables and subscriptions (only supports non-consumable products currently).